windwp/nvim-autopairs/README.md

     ts_config = {
         lua = {'string'},-- it will not add a pair on that treesitter node javascript = {'template_string'},
-        java = false,-- don't check treesitter on java }
+        all = {'comment'}, -- don't add pairs in comments of any language java = false,-- don't check treesitter on java }
 })